The surprising city wildlife across the USA

 Cranes in Albuquerque, New Mexico

 The Open Space Visitor Center in the north of Albuquerque is a great place to see sandhill cranes migrating during the autumn.
 The beautiful setting has a backdrop of the Sandia Mountains and the bosque along the Rio Grande.
-The park offers free guided nature walks on the first Sunday of every month too.
+The park offers free guided nature walks on the first Saturday of every month too.
+Visitors are advised to register one month in advance.

 Marcio Jose Bastos Silva/Jeff Zehnder/Shutterstock